 The Conflict Resolution Intern is an unpaid position.
 Tanenbaum will work with you and your school so that you can receive academic credit for the internship.

-Be sure to include the name of the position in the subject line of your email and how you learned of the position.
+Please send a cover letter, résumé, and two brief writing samples (less than five pages) to email@example.com.
+Be sure to include the name of the position in the subject line of your email.

 To apply for this job email your details to firstname.lastname@example.org